 Is The VNS Procedure Safe?

 The short answer is yes.
 The nerve tolerates therapy well, resulting in a low-risk, high-reward solution to your anxiety symptoms.
-Talk to our staff about how the procedure works and what steps we take to make it as safe as possible for patients.

 Dr. Nicole Cain is an advocate for empowering people around the world to help themselves via her educational free resources, online courses, and membership group.
 You can receive the tools you need to find the root cause of your symptoms and feel healthy again.